Uterine fibroid management

 Medications may cause side effects such as gastrointestinal discomfort or hormonal imbalance.
 Surgical risks include infection, bleeding, and premature ovarian failure.

-Minimally invasive therapies have lower risks but may still carry the possibility of ischemia or infection.
+Minimally invasive procedures have lower risks but may still carry the potential for inadequate blood supply or infection.

 Precautions and Contraindications